 - Implementation time: 7–13 months for custom inventory optimization software.

 - Development costs: $100,000–$600,000+, depending on the solution’s complexity.

 Data Science Models Used in Inventory Optimization Software

 A data science model used for inventory analytics is a backbone of inventory optimization software.
 There are several main types of analytical models that differ in efficiency, cost, and the required degree of human involvement in model creation and management.
-We at ScienceSoft thoroughly weigh their benefits and limitations for each customer to choose the one that fits their specific inventory optimization needs best.
+We thoroughly weigh their benefits and limitations for each customer to choose the one that fits the client's specific needs best.

 A statistical model

 Capabilities: calculating an optimal inventory level based on the forecasted demand, known probability distribution of demand, standard deviation of demand, inventory purchasing and selling prices.

 Key benefits: prompt model implementation, cost-effective optimization of inventory items with well-known and stable demand.

 Limitations: suboptimal efficiency in real life due to the highly uncertain and constantly changing demand probability distribution, large degree of human involvement is needed to prepare the input data and control model performance.

 Capabilities: revealing complex inventory demand patterns based on the analysis of diverse internal and external demand drivers, calculating optimal inventory levels with a view to inventory holding and shortage costs.